 The business plan needs to be thorough and detailed, as it will also help you determine what you need financially.

-Preparing a business plan shows you are serious about the endeavor, and it can help you secure capital through angel investors, government/bank loans or venture capitalists.
+Preparing a business plan shows you are serious about the endeavour, and it can help you secure capital through angel investors, government/bank loans or venture capitalists.
+It also helps you build strategic relationships.

 For setting up a business process outsourcing firm in India, you are required to register your business under the Companies Act 2013.
 Call center and other IT-enabled services should register as Private Limited Companies.